taaha/VoteMe-Election-Dapp-/README.md

 This is a dapp for voting where all of the votes and candidate registration happens on chain.
 Anyone is allowed to start an election with a registration period, voting period, and ending time.
 Anyone can sign up as a candidate during the registration period, and anyone can vote once during the voting period.
 Has a front end where voters can see the results and know how long is left in the election.

 -Smart Contract is written in solidity
--Front End is written in reactjs
+-Front End is written in reactjs (using semantic-ui-react)

 ## Please follow these steps to run code succesfully